daftspunk/dishsmith-plugin/README.md

 DishSmith Plugin
 ================

-Plugin used by DishSmith theme created at HACT 2013
+Plugin used by DishSmith theme created at [HACT 2013](http://hact.org.au).

 See [DishSmith theme](https://github.com/daftspunk/dishsmith) for the details.